flutter/website/cookbook/networking/background-parsing.md

 poor app performance or stuttering animations, often called "jank."

-However, we may need to perform an expensive computation, such as parsing a very large json document.
+However, we may need to perform an expensive computation, such as parsing a very large JSON document.
 If this work takes more than 16 milliseconds, our users will experience jank.

 To avoid jank, we need to perform expensive computations like this in the